hyosunn/AutoShield/README.md

 # AutoShield

-This project is an auto bruglary tracker of San Francisco.

-The data for this project comes form an SFPD public crime dataset: https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783
+This project is an auto burglary tracker of San Francisco.
+AutoShield takes data from an SFPD public crime dataset and returns different maps wiith different indvicators of auto burglary in the city.
+In the source code, both a heatmap and a marker cluster map are visualized. ....
+[Website].